sobolevn/hyperterm-summon/README.md

-# hyperterm-summon
+# hyper-summon

-Summon your Hyperterm windows with a system-wide hotkey.
-In a multi-window situation, hyperterm-summon will remember which window was active last and restore focus to it.
-If HyperTerm is already active when the hotkey is pressed, your terminal windows will be hidden and (on Mac OS only) your previously-active application will regain focus.
+Summon your Hyper windows with a system-wide hotkey.
+In a multi-window situation, hyper-summon will remember which window was active last and restore focus to it.
+If Hyper is already active when the hotkey is pressed, your terminal windows will be hidden and (on Mac OS only) your previously-active application will regain focus.

 ## Install

-1. Add `hyperterm-summon` to your plugins array in `~/.hyperterm.js`.
+1. Add `hyper-summon` to your plugins array in `~/.hyper.js`.
 2. Add a `summonShortcut` entry inside the `config` object and set the value to the shortcut you want to use (see [Electron Accelerators](https://github.com/electron/electron/blob/master/docs/api/accelerator.md) for valid shortcuts)

 ```js